pivotal/docs-tap/app-sso/how-to-guides/service-operators/curate-service-offering.hbs.md

 `ClusterWorkloadRegistrationClass` creates resources so that application operators can discover and claim credentials for an Application Single Sign-On service offering.
-A `ClusterWorkloadRegistrationClass` has a description that is shown when application operators discover services by running `tanzu services classes list`.
+A `ClusterWorkloadRegistrationClass` has a description that is shown when application operators discover services by running `tanzu service class list`.
 This allows you identify the offering as an Application Single Sign-On service.

 Furthermore, `ClusterWorkloadRegistrationClass` carries a base